TankerHQ/spec/trustchain_design.md

 When a user intents to share a resource with another user or group of users, *Tanker Core* encrypts the *resource* with the symmetric [Resource Encryption Key] it generates; this [Resource Encryption Key] is then encrypted asymmetrically for the listed recipients, using their public keys.
 The challenge in this scheme is being sure that the [Resource Encryption Key] is shared with the right *user*, without forcing *users* to physically exchange their public keys.

-The basic role of a *Trustchain* is to provide public key distribution between *users* without being able to tamper with anything or access any private data.
+The primary role of the *Trustchain* server is to provide public key distribution between *users* without being able to tamper with anything or access any private data.
+This guaranty is provided by the *Trustchain* itself.

 ## Users and devices

-Devices are the basic entities we considered when designing the *Trustchain*.
+Devices are the simplest entities we considered when designing the *Trustchain*.
 A *device* is an entity owned by a *user*.
 It stores a [Device Signature Key Pair] and a [Device Encryption Key Pair].
 In practice, *devices* can be *users*' web browsers, mobile phones, desktop applications, etc.

 At a basic level, *devices* can perform three types of actions: